 SPECIAL NOTE:Never attempt abrupt cessation of Librium.
 If a person suddenly stops taking the drug, this can worsen the condition for which the drug was first prescribed.
 After taking a benzodiazepine for 1-6 months, sudden cessation can be followed by life-threatening seizures, delirium, and even death.64

 Librium Protracted Withdrawal

 Benzodiazepines are renowned for their difficult and often protracted withdrawal symptoms, which can last weeks, months, or years after discontinuing the drug, especially with abrupt withdrawal or unsupported tapering.
 Great care must be taken to gradually taper and to initiate protocols that can help rehabilitate compromised neurochemistry after benzodiazepine use.
 Librium alternatives such as GABA, for example, can help soften and even prevent harsh benzo protracted withdrawals.
-Many other holistic methods of preventing or resolving protracted withdrawal can be found below.4
+Many other holistic methods of preventing or resolving protracted withdrawal can be found below.

 Natural Alternatives to Librium